Sacklers Withdrew Nearly $11 Billion From Purdue As Opioid Crisis Mounted

 Along with their $3 billion offer, they promised to give up control of Purdue Pharma.
 And in a controversial gesture, they have also asked the court to extend the lawsuit protection offered to companies during bankruptcy to the family itself — a move that would shelter their remaining personal wealth from litigation.

-Purdue is just one of a number of drugmakers, distributors and pharmacies that have found themselves the target of lawsuits across the U.S. They include Johnson & Johnson, Teva Pharmaceuticals and the nation's three biggest distributors: McKesson, Cardinal Health and AmerisourceBergen, among others.
+Purdue is just one of a number of drugmakers, distributors and pharmacies that have found themselves the target of lawsuits around the U.S. They include Johnson & Johnson, Teva Pharmaceuticals and the nation's three biggest distributors: McKesson, Cardinal Health and AmerisourceBergen, among others.

-But as yet Purdue is the only major opioid producer to seek bankruptcy.
+But as of yet, Purdue is the only major opioid producer to seek bankruptcy.
 The others have sought to carry on despite their legal woes, either fighting the lawsuits in court or striking pretrial deals.

 Until now, authorities have largely held off on pursuing criminal charges against the companies and their executives — though subpoenas issued earlier this year to manufacturers and distributors by federal prosecutors suggest that such charges are possible.

-For the Sacklers themselves, the pushback for their role in the opioid crisis has not been confined to the courtroom.
+For the Sacklers, the pushback for their role in the opioid crisis has not been confined to the courtroom.

-The family's ample philanthropic donations, particularly in support of education and the arts, have placed the Sackler name on schools and museums across the world.
+The family's ample philanthropic donations, particularly in support of education and the arts, have placed the Sackler name on schools and museums around the world.
 Lately, though, activists have been pushing those institutions to drop it.
 Protesters have showed up at museums and galleries from New York City to Paris, demanding the honors for the Sacklers be revoked.

 Tufts University announced earlier this month that it would be removing the Sackler name from its graduate school of biomedical sciences, in what the school's dean, Daniel Jay, described as a first among U.S. universities.